 Collar Size Guide

-One of the benefits of having a handmade collar is that every collar we make is tailored to fit your dog’s neck perfectly, with a little room either side to tighten or loosen giving you options if needed.
+One of the benefits of having a handmade collar is that every collar we make is tailored to fit your dog’s neck perfectly, with a little room on either side to tighten or loosen giving you options if needed.

 Here are some typical collar sizes by breed: